olivmarcos/olivmarcos/README.md

 ### Hi there 👋

-My name is Marcos Oliveira and I'm from Brazil.
+My name is Marcos Oliveira.

 For now I'm just learning a few things around web development and finishing my college of computer science.
 I have a lot of interest in Javascript and I also work with PHP.